minvws/nl-covid19-coronacheck-website/dashboard-spa/README.md

 ## Configuration

 The Dashboard requires a JSON data URL.
 By default it will use the relative URL `/api/dashboard.json`.
-This can be overriden via the `CC_DASHBOARD_DATA_URL` environment variable.
+This can be overridden via the `CC_DASHBOARD_DATA_URL` environment variable.
 During development, this can be done via a `.env` file.
 See `.env.example` for an example.

 ## Development